double-great/accessibility-scan-action/README.md

 - `inputUrls`: Additional URLs to scan, seperated by a comma.

 - `snapshot`: Take a screenshot of each page scanned.

+## Action outputs

+- `summary-report`: The summary report of the scan in markdown format.
 <!-- END GENERATED DOCUMENTATION -->